Elder Care Centre Invite Music and Children Into Their Garden

-The main purpose of the outdoor musical instruments was to prevent loneliness.
-However, it’s become clear since that the instruments can be used in many other contexts including physical exercise and therapy.
-The instruments are strategically placed so that they can be clearly seen from the public path that leads up to the garden, with the intention of attracting neighbours and curious passers-by to the care centre’s garden.
-“When an outsider comes and starts playing music, the residents also come out and look because they find it interesting and it’s a great opportunity to meet people” says Care Centre Manager Agnete Bille.
+The primary purpose of the outdoor musical instruments was to prevent loneliness.
+However, it’s become clear that the instruments can be used in many other contexts, including physical exercise and therapy.
+The instruments are strategically placed so they can be seen from the public path leading up to the garden to attract neighbors and curious passers-by to the care center’s garden.
+“When an outsider comes and starts playing music, the residents also come out and look because they find it interesting, and it’s a great opportunity to meet people,” says Care Centre Manager Agnete Bille.

-The Care Home installed of a number of Percussion Play instruments including:
+The Care Home installed several Percussion Play instruments, including: